jdreaver/rules_terraform/README.md

 ## TODO:

+- Try implementing toolchain again so we can pick a default Terraform version
+  - In the real world we probably want to be explicit, but for the `terraform fmt` test we can use whatever.
 - Ensure we are using already downloaded providers and we aren't downloading new ones
   - Looks like 0.13.0 is when the new provider installation methods were